Cohabitas House Share Flatshare Rooms Women On Sofa Mobile

 How it Works

 Everyone on Cohabitas is interested in sharing a home - you just have to find the right match.
-List your house sharing preferences and then keep the room or housemate listing up-to-date, to get best results.
+List your house sharing preferences and then keep your room or housemate listing up-to-date, to get best results.

-You can contact any Premium member and they can contact you, but to contact other users you need to be a Premium member yourself.
+3. You can contact any Premium member and they can contact you, but to contact other users you need to be a Premium member yourself.

-Phone or private message prospective housemates or landlords to introduce yourself and arrange a viewing.
+4. Phone or private message prospective housemates or landlords to introduce yourself and arrange a viewing.

 Successful house sharing